 Table 2-5 Behavior of DELETE Command Without FORCE Option

-Repository Status Physical Status Behavior of DELETE Command AVAILABLE Not found on media Does not delete the object and reports the list of mismatched objects after the job.
+Repository Status Physical Status Behavior of DELETE Command AVAILABLE Not found on media Does not delete the object and reports the list of mismatched objects at the end of the job.
 RMAN does not update the repository status.